 The use of digital self-inspections is associated with between 40% and 221% return on investment (ROI).
 Considering that the average cost of a third-party inspection in Asia is around $240 per inspector per day, these savings alone can improve a company’s bottom line.

-With them comes greater efficiency: auto-generated inspection reports, a dramatic decrease in manual work and Excel sheets, and reduced need to send your company’s inspectors to different factories around the world.
+With them comes greater efficiency: auto-generated inspection reports, a dramatic decrease in manual work and Excel sheets, and a reduced need to send your company’s inspectors to different factories around the world.
 When you know where the risk lies, you can send inspectors only where their presence will truly help.

-2. You can better allocate your resources.
+2. You can better allocate your resources

 A digital self-inspection platform lets you know which factories are most at risk.
 Performance analytics assess which factories are trustworthy and low-risk, empowering you to rapidly scale your self-inspection program across your supply chain.